nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ## NuoDB TLS Key Rotation

-NuoDB supports various key models for TLS keys used by the `NuoDB Admin` and database processes.

-> **NOTE**: For information on how to configure different TLS key models, see [Security Model of NuoDB in Kubernetes](./HowtoTLS.md).

-To renew domain keystore and key pair certificates, you can either create new keystore files and certificates on your own or create them using the NuoDB Commands.
+To renew the domain key pair certificates and the server keystore, you can either create new keystore files and certificates on your own or create them using the NuoDB Commands.
-All examples bellow will be using a helper pod started with NuoDB image and `nuocmd` command line tools.
+All examples below will be using a helper pod started with NuoDB image and `nuocmd` command line tools.

 ```bash
 PASSWD=changeMe